SwedishNational7TMRI/7T_BIDS_organiser/README.md

 # The pipeline configuration file is also assumed to live under studydir/code.
 Explanation for this file below
 # The fix_bids command will create a rawdata directory that is bids-compliant from which all further analysis is performed
 7Tbids_fix_bids -v --study_dir=$STUDYDIR -c pipeline_conf.json --id=$SUB

+# At this point you want to do some QC on your data.
+Decide which scans to discard and remove with command below
+# This will remove the nii.gz+json files from rawdata and the entry from the .tsv file
+7Tbids_remove --study_dir=$STUDYDIR --id=$SUB \
+                --fname anat/sub-7T049S02_run-2_FLAIR.nii.gz \
+                -c pipeline_conf.json

 # Final step is to validate the rawdata directory
 # Here you pass in the directory you want to run the validation on